AORadar/AORadar/README.md

 ## Key Features 🚀

 - **Live Radar**: AORadar provides a real-time radar map that enables you to detect other players, hostile creatures, and valuable resources nearby.
-Stay alert and seize opportunities or avoid dangers effectively.
+Stay alert and seize opportunities or avoid dangers effectively

 - **Customizable Alerts**: Tailor your gaming experience by setting up personalized alerts for specific events or player activities.
 Be notified when enemies approach, resources respawn, or events occur in the game world.